This post may contain affiliate links.

 Here's what the skirting looks like hung from the hooks with a grommet.
 We folded the top of the vinyl over about four inches to make it sturdier and make it look neater.

-This year, with our adhesive hooks already in place, my husband used the grommet punch to punch holes as we hung it—no marking or measuring required.
-This method was significantly easier and worth the low cost of the grommet punch.
+With our hooks already hung, we used the grommet punch to punch holes as we hung it—no marking or measuring required.
+This method was significantly easier than measuring or marking where to add grommets.
+And it was worth the low cost of the east-to-use grommet punch!

 We also used grommets along the bottom of the vinyl along with the tent stakes to keep the skirting in place.
 Sometimes this skirting with the tent stakes along the bottom comes unhooked in a few places and has to be rehung after very strong winds, but it does a much better job of staying put than alternatives, like the year we used water jugs to secure the bottom.